smapiot/piral/src/plugins/piral-menu/README.md

 This is a plugin that only has a peer dependency to `piral-core`.
 What `piral-menu` brings to the table is a set of Pilet API extensions that can be used with `piral` or `piral-core` to bring a simplified menu integration from your pilets to your Piral instance.

+## Why and When

+If you have navigation items on your page that `piral-menu` gives you a nice abstraction over registering components for them.
+These items will be stored in the global state container and will be filtered on a given menu type.
+Thus the plugin makes only sense if you have any global menu.

+Alternative: You could simply use dedicated extension slots for each navigation items.
+The downside of this approach is the discoverability and the type safety.

 ## Documentation

 The following functions are brought to the Pilet API.